 Kory bent over the fallen figures of Karras, Taryia, and others she knew.
 All were dead.
 She heard her sister’s harsh tones.
 “Your Earth brings nothing but peril and strife.”

 Whirling on one heel, Kory ran for the docking bay.
 She heeded neither friend nor foe as she boarded and then blasted off in a small space skimmer.

-Even as the Titans landed on the Greek isle, several uniformed guards greeted them.
+Even as the New Teen Titans landed on the Greek island, several uniformed guards greeted them.

-“Welcoming committees out in full force!” yelled Arsenal as he released a bolo arrow that brought down the nearest one.
+“Welcoming committees out in full force!” yelled Arsenal as he released a bolo arrow that brought down the nearest guard.

 Donna Troy pulled down a blazing energy weapon and crushed it to a pile of scrap.
 “I’d say these lowlifes won’t come quietly,” she said wryly.